Office of Writing Programs

 Mr. Richard Dillingham joined the WTAMU faculty in 2008 as a part-time instructor of English.
 He holds a B.A. degree in English and a M.A. degree in English both from the University of Georgia.
 He also completed graduate work beyond the Master of Arts degree at the University of Georgia.
 Before coming to WTAMU, he was Associate Professor of English at Wayland Baptist University.
 He also taught English and technical writing courses and worked as a technical writer/research associate at Texas Tech University.
 While at Texas Tech University, he edited over 85 papers that were published in scholarly journals and conference proceedings.
 He received an outstanding professor award while employed at Texas Tech University and was elected to membership in the Sachems Society at Texas Tech University.

-Ms. Shannon Nolen (MA West Texas A&M University, 2011) joined the WTAMU faculty in 2011.
+Ms. Shannon Nolen (MA West Texas A&M University, 2011) joined the WTAMU faculty in 2011 and serves as the Director of the ENGL NCBO Programs.
 She holds a BAAS in English Education from WTAMU.
 Ms. Nolen teaches courses in Integrated Reading and Writing and English Composition.
 Her research interests include Arthurian legend and mythology across genre, literary time periods, and movements, focusing on contemporary renderings of Arthur maintaining ancient literary and mythological strucutres.
 Ms. Nolen ia a member of Gamma Beta Phi and the National Society of Leaders at WTAMU.

 Mr. Greg Rohloff joined WTAMU as a part-time instructor in 2011.
 He holds a B.A. from Wichita State University in journalism, and a Master of Liberal Studies with a concentration in English composition and literature from Fort Hays (Kansas) State University (2010).
 Mr. Rohloff teaches freshman composition.
 His research interests include contemporary literature, electronic platforms for self-publishing, and creative writing.